Thời sự: History

 In 2002, along with the expansion of VTV1's broadcast time from 05:30 to 24:00 daily, VTV rearranged its newscasts.
-At this time, VTV has news at 09:00, 12:00, 16:00, The last news of the day at 23:00 on VTV1; at 19:00 on VTV1 and VTV3 and 22:00 on VTV2.
+At this time, VTV has news at 09:00, 12:00, 16:00, The last news of the day at 23:00 on VTV1; at 19:00 on VTV1, VTV3 and 22:00 on VTV2.

 On October 10, 2003, the News for the Impaired Hearings broadcast its first edition on VTV2 at 22:00.
 In addition to the image and words of the host from the 19:00 News being rebroadcast, there are also subtitles on the screen that are simplified for hearing impaired people to read.
 From April 1, 2011, the form of expression was changed to sign language interpretation and maintained until now.

-On June 15, 2011, channel VTV1 broadcast 24 hours a day.
+On June 15, 2011, channel VTV1 broadcast 24/7.
 Along with that, VTV1 has now broadcast teletext-style bulletins updating domestic and international information at the top of every hour from 00:00 to 04:00 every day, with a duration of 10 minutes.

-On January 22, 2012, the program News 19:00 was broadcast from the newly invested studio with modern technology at the new Program Production Technical Center (later the Television Center) building of Vietnam Television Since then, VTV has continuously changed the studio and technology until 2015, it has remained stable up to now, with the studio consisting of 01 main virtual screen and 01 secondary LCD screen.
+On January 22, 2012, the program News at 19:00 was broadcast from the newly invested studio with modern technology at the new Program Production Technical Center building of Vietnam Television Since then, VTV has continuously changed the studio and technology until 2015, it has remained stable up to now, with the studio consisting of 01 main virtual screen and 01 secondary LCD screen.
 Sub-news bulletins at various times of the day were also broadcast interlaced in the following years.

-From December 30, 2013, the News at 19:00 has solo anchors.
+From December 30, 2013, the News at 19:00 has 2 anchors.

+As of July 3, 2023, the Hourly News section at 00:00 to 04:00 has been discontinued.

+As of September 5, 2023, the Early Hour News section at 17:00 has stopped broadcasting after more than 4 years of broadcasting and has been replaced by the programme Message from the Doctor broadcast every Monday to Friday weekly & Vietnamese Diary broadcasts every Saturday & Sunday weekly.

+As of May 4, 2025, the program News at 19:00 returned to broadcast live on channel VTV2, replacing dramas at time slot.

 Main content

-Similar to the news program in other socialist countries like Xinwen Lianbo (新闻联播) of China Central Television or Vremya (Время) of Central Television Station (ORT1 now) of the Soviet Union, the content of the 19:00 News often mentions the visits of foreign politicians, or visits abroad of central leaders, large conferences and forums, public press releases and announcements through meetings of the Party and authorities at all levels, social, economic and political issues, good examples for the government, etc. Many important political news in the country and in the world are also broadcast in this program.
+Similar to the news program in other socialist countries such as Xinwen Lianbo of China Central Television or Vremya of Central Television Station of the Soviet Union, the content of the 19:00 News often mentions the visits of foreign politicians, or visits abroad of central leaders, large conferences and forums, public press releases and announcements through meetings of the Party and authorities at all levels, social, economic and political issues.
+Many important political news in the country and in the world are also covered.

-Besides the main content, Thời sự also has sub-sections such as:
+Besides the main content, News also has segments such as:

-Pictures & comments (Hình ảnh và bình luận): Started airing since 2007 every Sunday night, this subsection will summarize the best images and events of the week.
-This subsection ends on December 26, 2010.